 Rights Without Moral Qualifiers

 One of the most dangerous trends in modern discourse is the belief that rights must be earned through moral approval.
-Some argue that a criminal loses his right to life, or that a bigot loses his right to free speech.
-But this misunderstands the nature of rights entirely.
+Some argue that a criminal loses his right to life, or that a bigot loses his right to free speech, or that a woman loses her right to bodily autonomy because she “led a man on.”

 Rights are inalienable—they do not depend on the goodness or worthiness of the individual.
 They exist because you are human, not because you are righteous.